Trungsherlock/jobgo/README.md

 # JobGo

-A Go CLI that crawls jobs from your target companies, matches them against your profile, and notifies you in real-time.
+A Go CLI that crawls jobs from your target companies, matches them against your profile, and notifies you in real-time — with built-in H1B visa sponsorship tracking for international students and new grads.

 ## Features

 - **Multi-platform scraping** — Fetches jobs from Lever and Greenhouse career pages
 - **Concurrent worker pool** — Scrapes multiple companies in parallel with configurable concurrency
 - **Smart matching** — Keyword-based scoring with optional LLM-powered semantic matching via Claude API
+- **H1B sponsorship tracking** — Import USCIS employer data, link companies, and boost/penalize jobs based on visa stance
+- **Job classification** — Auto-detects experience level (intern/entry/mid/senior/staff), new grad roles, and visa sentiment
+- **H1B-aware scoring** — Adjusts match scores based on sponsorship history, visa sentiment, and new grad fit
 - **Watch mode** — Background polling with desktop, terminal, and webhook notifications
 - **Application tracking** — Track your pipeline from applied to offer
 - **REST API** — Serve job data over HTTP for integrations